poppyseed-bagel/player-behavior/README.md

-# player-behavior
+# Player Cheating Behavior in PubG
+### Grade: Distinction

+---

-Using computational thinking and programming skills to understand user behavior in PubG using digital trace data.
+Using computational thinking and programming skills to understand user behavior around cheating in the online PubG game using digital trace data for a Python Fundamentals course assignment.